 After one of the three major credit bureaus suffered a massive data breach, many consumers realized the need to freeze their credit report to protect themselves from identity theft and fraud.

-Cost to Freeze Your Credit Report
+The Cost To Freeze Your Credit Report

 It’s now free to freeze and unfreeze your credit report.
 A new law requires credit bureaus––including the three major credit bureaus Equifax, Experian, and TransUnion––to allow you to place or lift a credit freeze for free.
 The new law also requires credit bureaus to remove a credit freeze in an hour––as long as you make the request online or by phone.

-When to Unfreeze Your Credit Report
+When To Unfreeze Your Credit Report

-Unfreezing your credit report––also known as thawing in the credit industry––is a temporary left of the freeze for a specific period of time.
+Unfreezing your credit report––also known as "thawing" in the credit industry––is a temporary lift of the freeze for a specific period of time.
 This allows you to make your applications in the short window before your credit freezes again automatically.
 Permanently removing the credit freeze is known as lifting the credit freeze.
 You’ll have to specifically request to add the credit freeze again if you want to protect your credit against unauthorized credit inquiries.

-- If you’re planning to look for a job soon or if you’re up for promotion, unfreeze your credit report.
+- Job hunting: If you’re planning to look for a job soon or if you’re up for promotion, unfreeze your credit report.
 You’re more likely to go through an employment credit check for financial and upper-level management positions or a position where you’ll deal with a lot of money.

 Since you can't predict which of your credit reports a business might check, you should unfreeze all three.
 Make sure you allow enough time to complete your application process before freezing your credit reports again.

-Steps to Unfreeze Your Credit Report
+Unfreezing Your Credit Report

 When you're ready to unfreeze your credit report, you have a few options.
 You can do it online, by phone, or by mail.
 Unfreezing your credit report online or over the phone are the faster options.